Welcome to the Gower Festival

 SA3 1ER

-Martyn Brabbins was recently appointed Chief Conductor of the Malmö Symphony, starting in the 2025/26 season.
-He was music director of the English National Opera 2016-2023.
-He conducted two concerts at the 2024 Proms, one taking over at short notice after the death of Sir Andrew Davies.
-He is a Friend of the Gower Festival.
+Martyn Brabbins was recently appointed chief conductor of the Malmö Symphony, having previously been music director of the English National Opera.
+He had a starring role at 2024 London Proms, taking over at short notice following the death of Sir Andrew Davies.
+This evening he is in conversation with Gordon Back, discussing the conductor’s role in opera and symphonic music.

 Visit artists website